Middle East fire safety market to hit $3bn by 2024

 According to a report released ahead of the Intersec 2019 expo in Dubai, the regional market witnessed a slight decline during 2014-2016.
 However, from 2017 onwards, demand has picked up aided by recovering oil prices and government economic diversification initiatives, which were aimed at reviving the construction sector, the report by 6Wresearch said.

 Furthermore, revised fire and life safety codes, such as those issued in 2016 by the UAE Civil Defence, has helped the growth of passive fire-rated products in new buildings and infrastructure.
-These codes also added further impetus to the retrofitting segment, where newer systems, in line with current regulations, are replacing older systems, the report added, pointing out that the $1.9 billion fire safety and equipment market will see solid growth.
+These codes also added further impetus to the retrofitting segment, where newer systems, in line with current regulations, are replacing older systems, the report added, pointing out that the $1.9 billion Middle East Fire Safety Systems And Equipment Market will see solid growth.

 "Eaton provides emergency lighting and fire detection systems for buildings and we've noted an increase in the levels of regulation that are being adhered to - not only to the set standard but also above in many cases," he stated ahead of Intersec 2019.